crs4/crc_cohort_modelling/README.md

 ## Usage

-If you use this work in a paper, don't forget to give credits to the authors by citing the URL of this repository and its DOI (see above).
+If you use this work in a paper, don't forget to give credits to the authors by citing the URL of this repository.